 A wide-ranging and innovative artist, Ms. Stillman celebrates the canon while deeply exploring new music and Latin genres.
-She is highly regarded for expanding the repertoire through her commissions and arrangements.
+She is highly regarded for expanding the repertoire through her commissions, arrangements, and compositions.
 She can be heard on several recordings including Odyssey: 11 American Premieres for Flute and Piano and Freedom, both with her longstanding duo pianist Charles Abramovic, and American Canvas performed by her Dolce Suono Trio (Innova).
-Her Syrinx Journey project, a tribute to Claude Debussy on his 150thanniversary, garnered an international following.
+Her Syrinx Journey project, a tribute to Claude Debussy on his 150th anniversary, garnered an international following.

 Mimi Stillman made the leap from child prodigy to inimitable artist.
 At age 12, she was the youngest wind player ever admitted to the Curtis Institute of Music, where she studied with the legendary Julius Baker and Jeffrey Khaner and earned her Bachelor of Music degree.
-She holds a MA in History from the University of Pennsylvania, and is a published author on music and history.
+She received a MA and PhD (abd) in History at the University of Pennsylvania, and is a published author on music and history.

 Mimi Stillman has won numerous competitions and awards including Young Concert Artists International Auditions, the Bärenreiter Prize for Best Historical Performance for Winds, Astral Artists Auditions, and the Philadelphia Women in the Arts Award.
-Her Dolce Suono Ensemble has been awarded grants from the National Endowment for the Arts, William Penn Foundation, Aaron Copland Fund for Music, and other prestigious organizations.
-A Yamaha Performing Artist and Clinician, strongly committed to excellence in education, she has taught masterclasses at institutions including the National Flute Association, Eastman School of Music, Cornell University, Southern Methodist University, Indiana University, Penn State University, Michigan State University, Haverford College, Bryn Mawr College, the universities of Texas, California, Virginia, Florida, and Arizona, and at conservatories worldwide.
+A Yamaha Performing Artist and Clinician, strongly committed to excellence in education, she has taught masterclasses at institutions including the National Flute Association, Eastman School of Music, Cornell University, Southern Methodist University, Indiana University, the universities of Texas, California, Virginia, Florida, and Arizona, and at conservatories worldwide.
 A Spanish-speaker, Ms. Stillman won the Knight Foundation grant for her Música en tus Manos (Music in Your Hands) project to introduce chamber music to the Latino community of Philadelphia.
 She is on faculty at Temple University, Curtis Summerfest, and Music for All National Festival.

 Photo by Vanessa Briceño